allencode11/nodeApi/readme.md

 dialect:  'mysql',
 };
 ```
-Then open the terminal and run:
+Then remove .example from the file name and open the terminal and run:
 ```js
 mysql -u username -p
 // replace username with your database account username